Josh-Kwong-HKUST/DLend/README.md

 ```shell
 yarn deploy # make sure you have put DLT and HKDC mint addresses in .env file correctly
 ```
+Again, you should be able to see the contract address in the output.
+Paste it to .env file.

 ## Before-Test Setup
 ```shell